MADGE \ DART

 |Emmily Dart||Daughter||4||Scholar||Weston-s-Mare, Somerset|

-On 6th November 1896, after a brief apprenticeship as a butcher with a Mr. Harse, Herbert Dart joined the Coldstream Guards, and on 9th March 1899 he set sail with his regiment for South Africa and the Boer War.
-After a sojourn of seven months in Gibraltar the regiment arrived in South Africa on 28 October 1899, where he saw active service with his regiment at Belmont, the Modder River, Dreifontein, Johannesburg, Diamond Hill and Belfast, sometimes as a mounted scout.
-Herbert Dart returned to England with the regiment on 20th July 1902, and five months later, on 16th December 1902, he was demobbed from active service and embarked on a career as a nurse.
+On 6th November 1896, after an apprenticeship as a butcher with a Mr. Harse, Herbert Dart joined the Coldstream Guards, and on 9th March 1899 he set sail with his regiment for South Africa and the Boer War.
+After a sojourn of seven months in Gibraltar the regiment arrived in South Africa on 28 October 1899, where he saw active service with his regiment at Belmont, the Modder River, Dreifontein, Johannesburg, Diamond Hill and Belfast, sometimes as "mounted infantry" as portrayed in the right-hand photograph below.
+During the Boer War one company from each Guards Regiment formed a mounted patrol, which was necessary to cover the large distances involved.
+The bandolier for rifle ammunition was a cavalry item adopted by such patrols.
+These were not actually cavalry as they had no intention to fight on the horse but simply used the horse for transport.
+They were nicknamed the Aldershot Mounted Foot.
+(My thanks to the Guards Museum for this detail.)

 Herbert Dart - Coldstream Cadet